 Evacuation of Rhine, Muse and Waal river area

-One of the biggest recent evacuations in Dutch history is the on that occurred one the 31st of January 1995.
-On that that day and in the coming days 250.000 people were evacuated from large parts of land along the rivers Rhine, Muse and Waal.
-This due to heavy rainfall in Belgium an Northern France that caused a dangerous high water level in these rivers .
-In case of a dike breach a lot of land would have been flooded and the water level would have been 5 meters high.
+One of the biggest recent evacuations in Dutch history is the one that occurred one the 31st of January 1995.
+On that that day and the following days 250.000 people were evacuated from large parts of land along the rivers Rhine, Muse and Waal.
+This was due to heavy rainfall in Belgium and Northern France that caused a dangerous high water level in these rivers.
+In case of a levee breach a lot of land would have been flooded and the water level would have been 5 meters high.

-Fortunately the dikes don’t breach, but in the Province of Limburg a lot of cities do get flooded because of the extreme high water levels.
+Fortunately the levees did not breach, but in the Province of Limburg a lot of cities did get flooded because of the extreme high water levels.
 At the most critical point the water level in the Rhine was +16,63 meters above NAP.

 Due to increased river discharges caused by large volumes of melt and rainwater from the upstream regions a new approach was needed.
-Instead of continuing to increase the height and size of the dikes, the Netherlands is now making more room for water.
+Instead of continuing to increase the height and size of the levees, the Netherlands is now giving water more space (Room for the River project).